Last updated on October 5th, 2022 at 01:02 pm

 2. Make your bedroom the perfect sleeping haven

-- Let some fresh air into your room during the day and if possible leave a window slightly open during the night too, as the air you breathe affects your sleep.
-The fresh air helps regulate the humidity in your room, this helps to stop you from getting that horrible dry throat feeling in the morning.
+• Let some fresh air into your room during the day and, if possible, leave a window slightly open during the night, too, as the air you breathe affects your sleep.
+Fresh air helps regulate the humidity in your room, which helps prevent that horrible dry throat feeling in the morning.

-- Invest in some blackout blinds/drapes which will help stop you from waking up too early.
+• Invest in blackout blinds/drapes to help stop you from waking up too early.

-- Try not to bring any work, letters, food, etc. into your room as this also adds distraction.
+• Try not to bring any work, letters, food, etc., into your room, as this can also add distraction.

 3. Make sure your bed is comfortable

-It’s recommended that you should change your mattress every 5-9 years, but in the meantime try to rotate your mattress every time you change your sheets.
+It’s recommended that you change your mattress every 5-9 years, but in the meantime, try to rotate your mattress every time you change your sheets.
 You will also benefit from a suitable pillow (we know a certain type of pillow that is pretty good! 😉).
-If your pillow is too thin your neck will tilt backward which can be very uncomfortable and if you stack your pillows too high your neck will be propped up at an uncomfortable angle which again is very uncomfortable and could lead to straining muscles in the neck.
+If your pillow is too thin, your neck will tilt backwards, which can be very uncomfortable, and if you stack your pillows too high, your neck will be propped up at an uncomfortable angle, which again is very uncomfortable and could lead to straining muscles in the neck.
 Try to find a pillow to suit your sleeping position as well and experiment with different levels of supportiveness to find your perfect pillow.

 Try placing a pillow between your legs if you sleep on your side.
 This will support your hips and make this position more comfortable or place a pillow under your legs if you sleep on your back.
 Having the right pillow will help keep your spine aligned when you sleep which can reduce neck and back pain, making you more comfortable and relaxed when you sleep.
 According to experts, not only is the height and firmness of your pillow’s head support important but so is matching the right type of pillow to your sleeping style.
 If you tend to sleep on your side, for example, you would need a medium-high thickness pillow that puts the spine in the midline position.